What To Do When Your Plus Size Neckline Is Too Wide

 A while ago, a friend asked me what to do in this situation and all I could think was, "don't buy clothes with too wide necklines!"
-Big talk from a women whose bra straps peek out from her neckline on occasion.
+Big talk from a woman whose bra straps peek out from her neckline on occasion.
 Fashionista heal thyself.
 This is rarely an issue with Vikki Vi, but everyone's body is different so it does happen sometimes.
 And we know you do shop elsewhere on occasion.
 We're not the jealous type.

 We've heard that our Deep Scoop Neck Top is sometimes too wide for some people.
 I've had this issue myself with one of my jersey t-shirt style dresses, but not the other because the world is a weird, mysterious place.
 Other brands may deliberately made a neckline wide as a stylistic choice and some are just really bad at sizing up patterns.

 OK, wide necklines happen.
 What can we do about it?

 I was kid when I first saw a picture of a dickey, and I thought it was stupid.
 And on its own, a dickey collar does look kinda weird.
 But they're really useful.
 My high school had a weirdly arbitrary dress code that required boys to wear collared shirts, even under crew neck sweaters.
 One guy cut up one of his polo shirts to make a dickey and was hailed as a genius.

 A dickey makes it look like you're wearing multiple layers, but it lets you avoid the added bulk of a second top.
 (A while back, shweaters were a trend - v neck sweaters with sewn in dickeys.)
 Also called detachable collars, they can have a button-down shirt style collar, a turtleneck, a crewneck, or a pussy bow.
 You can get them from several online retailers at a variety of price points.
 If you can't find the dickey of your dreams, several Etsy shops make them and you may be able to find someone willing to take a custom order.